 Harry Sharpe resigned as the Scoutmaster and his position was taken by the Rev A. Reid.

 The Cubs won the District Sports in 1952 and another successful camp (their 4th) was held during the summer.
 On that occasion they went to Goring-by-Sea, Sussex and were joined by 3 from the 1st/3rd Finchley, 2 from the 186th North London and one from the 21st Finchley.
 George, in addition to being assisted by Pamela and Jack, was aided by Andrew Stewart a Patrol Leader (who wanted to be a Scouter), and his wife who was there with their 2 young children.
 It should be noted that the visiting Commissioner who inspected the camp commented favourably on the health and happiness of each camper.

 1953 was a busy year for the Group and especially George, as the membership numbers continued to climb.
-In June George was selected as one of 9 Scouters from the District, along with 50 Scouts, including 2 from the 8th, to sell programmes along the procession route during the Queen’s coronation.
+In May he was presented with his Warrant as Group Scout Master and in June he was selected as one of 9 Scouters from the District, along with 50 Scouts, including 2 from the 8th (D Atkinson and R Wallace), to sell programmes along the procession route during the Queen’s coronation.
 They covered the area along the north side of Oxford Street.

 That year also saw the addition of two more leaders; the Rev Alan Scarsbrook as an Assistant SM and Eileen Warwick as an Assistant CM.